Pete Sampras: 1990: US Open champion

-He lost to Wilander in the quarterfinals of the tournament in Sydney.
-At the Australian Open, Sampras upset twelfth-ranked Mayotte in the first round before losing to thirteenth-ranked Yannick Noah in the fourth round in four sets.
+At the Australian Open, Sampras upset twelfth-ranked Tim Mayotte in the first round before losing to thirteenth-ranked Yannick Noah in the fourth round in four sets.
 His first professional singles title came in February at the Ebel U.S. Pro Indoor in Philadelphia, where he defeated sixth-ranked Andre Agassi, eighth-ranked Mayotte, and eighteenth-ranked Andrés Gómez in the final.
 This title elevated his ranking into the top 20 for the first time.
 Sampras finished 1990 at No. 5, having started the year ranked No. 61 just prior to the start of the Australian Open.

-Sampras did not play in the 1990 French Open and again lost in the first round of Wimbledon, this time to Christo van Rensburg.
+Sampras did not play in the 1990 French Open and lost in the first round of Wimbledon to Christo van Rensburg.
 Sampras played seven consecutive weeks during the North American summer hard-court season.
 He defeated John McEnroe in the quarterfinals of the Canadian Open, but then lost to Chang in the semifinals.
 He also reached the semifinals of the tournament in Los Angeles, where he lost to No. 2 Stefan Edberg.
 He did not advance past the quarterfinals in his next three tournaments, losing to Chang, Richey Reneberg, and Goran Ivanišević.

-In September, Sampras (youngest male player ever) captured his first Grand Slam title, at the US Open.
+In September, Sampras captured his first Grand Slam title, at the US Open.
 Along the way, he defeated sixth-ranked Thomas Muster in the fourth round and third-ranked Ivan Lendl in a five-set quarterfinal, breaking Lendl's streak of eight consecutive US Open finals.
 He then defeated 20th-ranked McEnroe in a four-set semifinal to set up a final with fourth-ranked Agassi.
 Sampras beat Agassi in straight sets to become the US Open's youngest-ever male singles champion at the age of 19 years and 28 days.
 He played five more tournaments and won the Grand Slam Cup to complete his year.

 1991: Year-end title

-In 1991, Sampras captured the first of his five career titles at the year-end Tennis Masters Cup.
+Sampras lost in the second round of the French Open (to Thierry Champion) and played "very inconsistently" in losing a second round match to Derrick Rostagno at Wimbledon.
 Upon entering the US Open as the defending champion that year, he caused controversy when, after losing in the quarterfinals to Jim Courier, Sampras said that he was not disappointed and felt relieved that the pressure to defend his title was no longer on him.
 This led to widespread criticism, which included disparaging remarks from Courier and Jimmy Connors.
+Sampras captured the first of his five career titles at the year-end Tennis Masters Cup.